List of sport venues in Cardiff: Cardiff Arms Park

 Cardiff Arms Park is a rugby union stadium situated in the city centre.
 One of rugby union's most famous stadiums, it is home to Cardiff RFC and Cardiff Rugby.
 Previously the site had two stadiums: the Cardiff Rugby Ground and also the National Stadium.
 Until 1966 it was also home to the only Welsh first-class cricket club, Glamorgan County Cricket Club.

 The Arms Park officially opened on 7 April 1984, but by 1999 the Millennium Stadium, which was the fourth redevelopment of the Cardiff Arms Park site since 1881, had replaced it as the national stadium of Wales.
 The future of the remaining Cardiff Rugby Ground had been in doubt since the announcement in 2007 that the Cardiff Blues would be moving to the new Cardiff City stadium.
 Cardiff Blues moved back to the Arms Park following the 2011-12 season.

 The site has been host to many sports apart from rugby union and cricket, including athletics, association football, greyhound racing, tennis, British baseball and boxing.
 The National Stadium also hosted many music concerts including The Rolling Stones, U2 and Michael Jackson.

 Cardiff City Stadium

 Cardiff City Stadium (Stadiwm Dinas Caerdydd) is a 33,250 all-seated ground in the Leckwith area of the city, which is the home of Cardiff City Football Club.
-Owned and operated by Cardiff City F.C., the stadium also hosts the home matches of the Welsh national team.
+Owned and operated by Cardiff City F.C., the stadium also hosts the home matches of the Wales national football team.
 After the Millennium Stadium, it is the second largest stadium in Cardiff and in Wales.
 The stadium is part of the Leckwith development.
 A branded sponsor name will be assigned as and when the naming rights sell.
 The stadium was officially opened on 22 July 2009, with Cardiff City drawing 0–0 in a friendly against Celtic.